This post contains affiliate links.

 Why does a Keurig machine brew coffee so quickly?
 Are you really just paying a lot for instant coffee in a tiny cup?
 Here’s what you want to know.

-The coffee in K-cups are normal coffee grounds and don’t dissolve like instant coffee.
+K-cups are filled with normal coffee grounds and don’t dissolve like instant coffee.
 Some compounds in coffee grounds are dissolved in water which is what you taste in your cup.
-However, about 75% of coffee grounds are made of cellulose which doesn’t dissolve and stays in the K-cup.
+A Keurig machine can brew so fast because the grounds are very fine and water is pushed through under pressure.

 You can find more about how a Keurig brews so quickly and if you can combine it with instant coffee below.

 Are K-Cups Filled With Instant Coffee?